MinecraftForge/Documentation/docs/tileentities/tileentity.md

 World#notifyBlockUpdate(BlockPos pos, BlockState oldState, BlockState newState, int flags)
 ```
 The `pos` should be your TileEntitiy's position.
 For `oldState` and `newState` you can pass the current BlockState at that position.
-The `flags` are a bitmask and should contain 2, which will sync the changes to the client.
+The `flags` are a bitmask and should contain `2`, which will sync the changes to the client.
+See `Constants.BlockFlags` for more info as well as the rest of the flags.
+The flag `2` is equivalent to `Constants.BlockFlags.BLOCK_UPDATE`.

 ### Synchronizing using a custom network message